yktoo/yktoo.com/content/blog/0327/index.en.md

 The outcome is the **123<sup>rd</sup>** place (out of **307**) among boys.

-The organisation was pretty simple, with timing points at the start and at the finish only (and not every five kilometres like in //De Haar//), and no fences along the route.
+The organisation was pretty simple, with timing points at the start and at the finish only (and not every five kilometres like in {{< fl "De Haar" >}}), and no fences along the route.
 Thanks to that the price was only **€8** (instead of the usual 20-25 euros).

 Numerous crossings our route was passing were supervised by the police, who would stop the traffic as soon as they saw someone approaching.
 That was the case even for a railroad crossing!